How to stop seeking approval from others

 If we're noticing this pattern, we're already paying attention to something real.

-What approval-seeking looks like in real life
+What does approval-seeking look like in real life?

 Approval-seeking modifies what we really want to say.
 It shows up as adjusting our plans, softening our thoughts or opinions, or staying quiet to avoid disapproval.
 We might prepare ourselves to stand in our truth, feel the pressure in the moment, and then override it for something that feels more acceptable to others.